 Therefore this list of best American funds for 401(k) plans is mostly geared toward the decision makers (employers, trustees, and advisors); however the information is also useful for 401(k) participants.
 For comparison purposes, I'll provide the expenses of the A share class, which is usually the most popular to buy outside of 401(k) plans, and the cheapest R share version, which is typically the R6 shares:

 The American funds lineup includes dozens of more choices but these four are the cream of the crop.
 One weakness that exists with American funds is their bond fund choices.
-If 401(k) plans offer balanced funds, an honorable mention is the American Funds Balanced Portfolio, (BLPAX for A shares and RBAGX for R6 shares).
+If 401(k) plans offer balanced funds, an honorable mention is the American Funds Balanced Portfolio, (BLPAX for Class A shares and RBAGX for Class R6 shares).

 It's also important to note that these featured funds are good no matter the share class.
 The lower the expense ratio the better, and remember to avoid paying loads.